Maurizio-GitHub/portfolio-project-2/README.md

 - The website was successfully tested on different browsers: Chrome, Edge, Safari.
 - The website is responsive and looks good on different devices.
 Its functioning was successfully tested on all standard screen sizes by using Chrome DevTools as well as [Am I Responsive?](https://ui.dev/amiresponsive)
-- I confirmed that any single navigation element and piece of text is readable, easy to understand and fully accessible.
+- I confirmed that any single piece of text is readable, easy to understand and fully accessible.
-- I confirmed that the subscription form properly works.
-It requires entries on every field, will only accept an email in the relevant field and the 'Join' button does exactly what it was designed to do.
+- I confirmed that the whole Javascript logic addressing the game rules and every possible outcome properly works.

 <br>